itbusina/testlemon-docs/readme.md

 No-Code APIs testing tool with JSON configuration.

 # Quick start
-Here is 2 minimal steps to test you API.
+Minimal steps to test you API.

 ## Create a collection.json file with API requests to test.
 ```json